basecamp/bc3-api/sections/everything.md

 * `GET /cards/no_due_date.json` — open cards with no due date.
 * `GET /cards/not_now.json` — cards parked in a project's "Not now" column.

+These endpoints are preserved as the canonical API paths; the standalone all-cards web page was removed — the BC5 web app shows these tasks in the combined `/tasks` report.

 ###### Example JSON Response
 <!-- START GET /cards/open.json -->
 ```json